nguyenchithien/CS211-Discrete-Structures-II/Extra Credit/Chapter 6 Extra Credit.md

 You can come up with your own idea as well, as long as it relates to probability.

 * Program a slot machine, where each picture (cherries? "bar"?) has some probability of occuring, per reel.
 A slot machine usually has 3 reels.
 What's the probability of getting 3 cherries, or 3 of any other type?
+* Genetics, some up with some plant species and certain alleles, and the probability of inheriting some traits.
+(See also: https://en.wikipedia.org/wiki/Gregor_Mendel#Contributions)

 ## Turn in